MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 *`last`*\
 An input iterator, `const_pointer`, or `const_iterator` addressing the position of the one beyond the last element in the source range to be inserted.

-### Return Value
+### Return value

-Either a reference to the string object that is being assigned new characters by the member function or, in the case of individual character insertions, an iterator addressing the position of the character inserted, or none, depending on the particular member function.
+Either a reference to the string object that gets assigned new characters by the member function or, in the case of individual character insertions, an iterator addressing the position of the character inserted, or none, depending on the particular member function.

 ### Example